TexasDigitalLibrary/Vireo/README.md

 ## Configuring

-There is an external `application.properties` file under the `conf` directory that you can modify to override the values in the built-in `application.properties`.
+There is an external `application.properties` file under the `config` directory that you can modify to override the values in the built-in `application.properties`.

-**NOTE: The `conf` directory is only available if deployed from the ZIP package.**
+**NOTE: The `config` directory is only available if deployed from the ZIP package.**

-**NOTE: If you need an external configuration file to the WAR file, you'll need to put a `conf` directory in the same directory as the WAR file (whether running inside tomcat or as stand-alone Spring Boot application).**
+**NOTE: If you need an external configuration file to the WAR file, you'll need to put a `config` directory in the same directory as the WAR file (whether running inside tomcat or as stand-alone Spring Boot application).**

 **You should configure the following properties for production**